digitalcredentials/docs/deployment-guide/DCCDeploymentGuide.md

 ### DCC components and services

+#### Services Overview

 The DCC has split out issuance into a number of components that can be assembled and configured to suit the needs of individual projects.
+The core of the components are microservices, each microservice running as a nodejs express app, and different services 'wired' together by a 'coordinator', which is another nodejs express app itself.
+The coordinator and the services it coordinates all run together in a docker compose network, defined by a docker compose file.

+The docker compose file is actually the key piece that we anticipate most projects will use, and in many cases a project wanting to run our services could have nothing more than a single docker compose file with all the specific project configuration within the compose file.

+The compose file simply defines the set of services to be used, where each service definition simply points at the relevant image in docker hub.

+So you needn't checkout github repositories - just create a docker compose file with your configuration set as environment variables.

+##### Services Versioning

+We use semver for our versioning.
+We publish new images to docker hub with semver tags.
+The semver tags correspond to github tags in the corresponding repository.

 Our main components are: